Malawi

 Half of Malawi's population lives in severe poverty.
 The reasons are varied: small farming plots, agricultural practices that deplete soil fertility over time, and rural migration due to a lack of job opportunities in the countryside.
 Additionally, increasingly extreme weather conditions, such as droughts and floods, contribute to growing food shortages, leaving many people hungry.

-At-risk youth receive vocational training in trades such as metalwork, sewing, baking, carpentry, and others that are in high demand in the local job market.
-They learn how to start their own businesses and sell their products.
-Strengthening their social skills is also an essential part of the training.
-This way, young people gain the opportunity for a stable income, contribute to the local economy, and are less likely to migrate to the cities.
+Disadvantaged young people receive vocational training in trades such as metalwork, sewing, baking, carpentry, woodwork and agriculture.
+Such skilled workers are urgently needed on the local labor market.
+During their training, they also learn how to set up their own business and sell their goods.
+Strengthening their social skills is also an important part of the training.
+This enables them to earn enough later on and not have to migrate to the cities.

-This enables them to build financial security and gives them the opportunity to invest sustainably in their business, creating possibilities for themselves and their families.
+This enables them to achieve financial security step by step.
+They learn to invest sustainably in their business and thus develop prospects for themselves and their families.

-And this in a country where only 35 out of 100,000 young people complete vocational training.
-This enables them to support themselves and their families while contributing to the local economy.
+In a country where only around 35 out of 100,000 young people complete an apprenticeship, the offer of informal, manual training is a huge opportunity.
+This enables young people to provide for themselves and their families later on.

-As a result, they harvest more crops and their fruit ripens later, which enables them to have a more balanced diet.
+As a result, they harvest more and also have fruit and vegetables for a more balanced diet.
 Self-produced fertilizer massively reduces their cultivation costs.

 Your donation for Malawi